nextgis/docs_ngmobile/source/load_geodata.rst

    Adding of a new group.

 6. After the layer selection for importing from your Web GIS to NextGIS Mobile, tap "Add" button.
 The importing process will begin.
-The newly created layer will show up in Layers tree.
+The newly created layer will be shown up in the layers tree in Layers tree.